opsgy/loki-rule-operator/Readme.md

 # loki-rule-operator
-Kubernetes Operator that adds the `LokiRule` and `GlobalLokiRule` Custom Resource Definitions to a cluster.
-These resources helps configuring Alert rules for your Loki setup.
+Loki-rule-operator is light-weight Kubernetes Operator that adds the `LokiRule` and `GlobalLokiRule` Custom Resource Definitions to a cluster.
+These resources helps configuring [Alert rules](https://grafana.com/docs/loki/latest/alerting/) for your [Loki setup](https://grafana.com/docs/loki/latest/installation/).

-The LogQL expressions are evaluated before the rules are applied.

 ## Example
 ```yaml